vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 ### L7Settings.passthroughShardSize

-This is applicable only in openshift environment.
-AKO uses a sharding logic for passthrough routes, these are distinct from the shared Virtual Services used for Layer 7 ingress or route objects.
-For all passthrough routes, a set of shared Virtual Services are created.
+AKO uses a sharding logic for passthrough hosts in routes or ingresses.
+These are distinct from the shared Virtual Services used for Layer 7 ingress or route objects.
+For all passthrough routes or ingresses, a set of shared Virtual Services are created.
 The number of such Virtual Services is controlled by this flag.

 ### L7Settings.defaultIngController